GOOMBAServer/GOOMBAServer-src/README.md

 If you get an error when compiling, you can create an issue.

 # Sample Codes
-Database Sample
+Database Sample:
-`THINK Connect to the DB (Cannot contain spaces, currently)
+>THINK Connect to the DB (Cannot contain spaces, currently)
 CONNECT: host db user pass
 THINK Insert something.
 QUERY: "INSERT INTO Mytable VALUES ('Test 12312');"